 Where it fits with the rest of your toolkit

-Playlist conversion is one stage in a larger media chain, and the related browser tools here cover the adjacent steps.
+Playlist conversion is one stage in a longer media chain, and the browser tools here cover the adjacent steps.

 Once a playlist is built and converted, you can test it immediately in the browser-based web player, which loads M3U, M3U8 and PLS directly, or the dedicated HEVC player for video entries.